Triang3l/LudicrousInstagib/README.md

 Download the repository and copy the files in the `ROTTGame` folder to the `My Games/Rise Of The Triad/ROTTGame` folder in your Documents directory.

-To join an instagib server, simply install the mod and connect to the server using the server browser.

-You can launch a server two ways.

-## Using the Host Game menu or the dedicated server launcher

-You can use the game menu or the dedicated server launcher provided with the game to start instagib servers.

-In `ROTTGame/Config/MultiplayerData.ini` in the game folder, after the last `ROTTUIDataProvider_GameModeInfo` block, add:
+After copying the files, open `ROTTGame/Config/MultiplayerData.ini` in the game folder, and after the last `ROTTUIDataProvider_GameModeInfo` block, add:

 	[ROTTGame_MultiplayerIDM ROTTUIDataProvider_GameModeInfo]
 	GameMode=ROTTInstagib.ROTTGame_MultiplayerIDM